How to Add Social Media Icons to an Email Signature

 You’ve probably heard stories of advertisers dropping their cost-per-purchase from $50 to $15 with a single ad tweak.
 That’s not an accident, it’s the direct result of methodical testing.
 The goal isn’t just to get clicks - it's to acquire customers profitably.
 Small changes in your ad’s creative, copy, or audience can have a massive impact on your bottom line.

 The best way to think about it is like a science experiment.
 You have a control (your original ad) and a variable (the one thing you change).
-By comparing the performance of the control against the variable, you can confidently say whether your change made things better, worse, or had no effect.
+By comparing the performance of the control against the variable, you can confidently determine whether your change made things better, worse, or had no effect.
 This process allows you to learn about your customers and what motivates them.

 If you take away only one thing from this article, let it be this: only change one element per test.
 It’s tempting to create a "brand new" ad with a different image, new headline, and unique body copy all at once.
 The problem?
 If that new ad performs better, you have no idea why.
 Was it the new picture?
 The catchy headline?
 The different call-to-action?
 You’re left guessing.